Tuning Out Market Noise

-It's important to note between the beginning of the year of the first headline and the end of the year of the last headline, the S&P 500 (one of main US stock market indices) had an annualized return of 11.31% and that $1 invested would have grown to $2.36 at that rate of return.2
+It's important to note that between the beginning of the year of the first headline and the end of 2019, the S&P 500 (one of main US stock market indices) had an inflation-adjusted annualized return of 11.37% and that $1 invested would have grown to $2.63 at that rate of return.2

 Keep in mind:

 - We never know how markets will react after economic or geopolitical events.
 They could rebound, stay flat, or keep going down.

 - There will always be events that create uncertainty, and as long-term investors, our resolve will continually be tested from time to time.